christiang7/zim-desktop-wiki/data/manual/Plugins/Task_List.md

 The options **Show tasklist in sidepane** and **Position in the window** allow you to embed the tasklist in one of the side panes of the window. **Show due date in sidepane**, **Show start date in sidepane** & **Show page column in the sidepane** determine which columns are shown in the side pane.

-In addition to the these preference, the colors used in the tasklist to indicate priority can be configured in the "''style.conf''" [[Config_Files|config file]].
+In addition to the these preference, the colors used in the tasklist to indicate priority can be configured in the "''style.conf''" [[Help:Config Files|config file]].
 For this the following groups can be defined:

 * "TaskList Prio High" - only support the "background" property
 * "TaskList Prio Medium" - only support the "background" property